ipshitamohanty887-coder/Water-Reminder/README.md

 - `index.html` – Home page with introduction and quick links
 - `reminder.html` – Set a reminder for your next glass of water
 - `tracker.html` – Track your daily water intake
+- `notification.html` – Page for showing water reminder notifications
+- `benefits.html` – Information about benefits of drinking water
+- `about.html` – Details about the website and creator
 - `style.css` – Styling for the entire website
+- `script.js` – JavaScript functionality for reminders, tracking, and storage

 ---